 There are many reasons for this.
 First and foremost, the ROI of trade shows was always very questionable for most exhibitors.
 In marketing departments everywhere there were always sharp discussions during budget time on whether to continue the huge expense of the major shows.
 They always seemed important to exhibit at, but usually it was pretty difficult to make a direct correlation to enough actual revenue to justify the large expense.
 As the Internet became more prominent this ROI looked even worse in comparison–as it did for many other “offline” marketing methods, such as traditional direct mail and print advertising.

 So are trade shows now obsolete, having gone the way of the Dodo bird?
 Maybe not, but many marketing folks would say that they are at least on the endangered species list.
-So when, if at all, do traditional trade shows still make sense today?
-And what should your strategy and goals be if you do decide to invest in a show or two?
+So when, if at all, do traditional trade shows or trade fairs still make sense today?
+And what should your strategy and goals be, if you do decide to invest in a show or two?
 Let’s take a quick look at 4 points relevant to each of these two questions.

 4 REASONS TO EXHIBIT AT A TRADE SHOW:

 A CONTRARIAN APPROACH

 One of the major enduring useful tactics in marketing is to “zig when your competitors zag”.
 If you are in a market where a particular trade show is still well attended by prospects, but vendors are starting to stay home rather than pay for booths – you may have a real opportunity.
 If your competitors aren’t there, you have a larger, captive audience of prospects to strut your stuff to.
 One of the basic tenets of a good marketing program is to find a “communications channel” which isn’t so crowded that the ROI goes to hell.
 With trade shows falling out of favor in marketing budgets, there is potential to benefit from a contrarian approach in some market segments.